openfrontier/docker-jenkins/README.md

 # Jenkins Docker Image
-Official Jenkins docker plus some necessary plugins in order to integrating with gerrit.
+Official Jenkins docker plus some plugins and scripts in order to integrating with the Gerrit.
-  Additional plugins including:
+  Additional plugins include:
     gerrit-trigger:2.12.0
     git-client:1.16.1
     git:2.3.5
     scm-api:0.2
-## create Jenkins docker
+## create Jenkins container
     createJenkins.sh
-## basic setup for connecting Jenkins with Gerrit.
+## basic setup for integrating Jenkins with Gerrit.
-    setupJenkins.sh $Gerrit-Admin-Id $Gerrit-Admin-Email
+    setupJenkins.sh <Gerrit admin uid> <Gerrit admin email>
+    (A ssh public key of this script's runner should be added to Gerrit first as the <Gerrit admin uid>'s public key.)
-## Destroy all (Use with caution!)
+## Destroy Jenkins container (Use with caution!)
     cleanJenkins.sh